rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ---
 title: Desktop Sharing via x11vnc+SSH (LAN)
 author: Joseph Brinkman
-contributors: Steven Spencer
+contributors: Steven Spencer, Ganna Zhyrnova
 ---

 ## Introduction

 x11vnc is a powerful VNC program that stands out by using the existing X session rather than starting a new one.
 This feature makes it an excellent tool for remote support, as it allows you to control a user's screen or X session from a distance.

-In this guide, you will learn how to stand up an x11vnc server and how to connect to it remotely.
+This guide teaches you how to set up an X11vnc server and how to connect to it remotely.

 !!! note